Chari Kshetra: Sankha Kshetra

-The sixth is in the form of a lotus which contains the major sacred bathing places and the four oldest monasteries at Puri.
-The panchatirtha consists of the Markandeya Pool, the Rohini Well, the King Indradyumna Lake and sometimes includes Svetaganga, while the four ashrama are Angira in the east, Bhrgu in the south, Pandu in the west and Markandeya in the north.
+The sixth is in the form of a lotus that contains the major sacred bathing places and the four oldest monasteries at Puri.
+The panchatirtha consists of the Markandeya Pool, the Rohini Well, the King Indradyumna Lake and sometimes includes Svetaganga, while the four ashrama are Angira in the east, Bhrgu in the south, Pandu in the west, and Markandeya in the north.

 The seventh and last circuit is in the shape of a conch-shell.
-On the top of the shankha is a huge symbolising Lokanatha Svaymbhu, and on the tip, which is orientated towards the south-east, the Vilvesara temple.
-The last three Sivas, together with Kapalamocana and Goddess Ardhasini, act as the day and night guardians of the town, Nilakantha is the governor of the kshetra, Narasimha protects the places where the fire ceremony is performed.
+On the top of the shankha is a huge symbol of Lokanatha Svaymbhu, and on the southeast tip, the Vilvesara temple.
+The last three Sivas, together with Kapalamocana and Goddess Ardhasini, act as the day and night guardians of the town.
+Nilakantha is the governor of the kshetra, Narasimha protects the places where the fire ceremony is performed.
 Both Svargadvara, with its cremation ground and Chakra tirtha are represented on the map.
 Surrounding the city is the sea below, the sky above and a branch of the Bhargavi River which forms the handle of the Sankha kshetra.